 What if Mickey Mantle were more like a Bobby Brown or Bobby Richardson?
 Two men of faith who dabbled in the drink.
 What if the Mick wasn’t beset by so many setbacks of bad luck with injuries?
 What if Mickey Mantle only batted left handed?
 Perhaps he and not Babe Ruth would be your all time Yankee home run king.

 This is not an attempt to attack the character of a man from years past who needs defending.
-Rather, a memory of 18 years removed from a very emotional funeral in Dallas Texas on a very hot and steamy August day 1995 when Mantle was being honored from all walks of life in addition to friends and family.
+Rather, a memory of 18 years removed from very emotional funeral services in Dallas Texas on a very hot and steamy August day 1995 when Mantle was being honored from all walks of life in addition to friends and family.